 For additional information about non-standard credits (such as AP credits and internships), please click here .

-If your internship has not yet been approved before or during WT registration: All students proposing a Winter Term internship MUST register for a Winter Term class, to ensure you are enrolled in a class in case the proposal is denied and/or to secure housing for a local internship.
-Being waitlisted for a J-Term course is not the same as being registered for a course; if you are not registered for a course you will automatically be OPTED OUT by the end of the day, November 15th and will therefore not be approved to be on campus at any time during the term.
+If your internship has not yet been approved before or during WT registration: All students proposing a Winter Term internship MUST register for a Winter Term class, to ensure you are enrolled in a class in case the proposal is denied and/or to secure your option for credit.
+Being waitlisted for a J-Term course is not the same as being registered for a course; if you are not registered for a course you will automatically be OPTED OUT when Banner web registration is closed.

 Students who elect not to participate in winter term MUST still participate in winter term registration by enrolling in the No-Credit, “Opt-Out” option.
 Students registering for this No-Credit option will not receive academic credit during winter term and will not be eligible to remain on campus.